Student Mistreatment and Learning Environment Concern Policy and Process

 - Course Directors or Campus Directors

-- Assistant Dean for Student Affairs, Dr. Alice Chuang.
+- Associate Dean for Student Affairs, Dr. Alice Chuang.

 - Allied Health Sciences Associate Chair for Student Services, Dr. Brenda Mitchell